Insulating Your Home During an Auckland Renovation (2026)

 Polyester is non-itchy, holds its R-value well, and is an easy choice for ceilings and underfloors.
 Wool does the same job and adds genuine soundproofing, which matters if you’re near a main road in Parnell or under a flight path out west in Henderson.
 Fibreglass batts still do the job and cost less, so they remain a sensible pick for a tighter budget — the key with any of them is a snug fit with no gaps, because a crushed or gappy install loses a chunk of its rated performance.

-If you want to compare the energy-efficiency upgrades worth bundling into a reno, double glazing is the obvious companion to insulation.
+Insulation only holds what the windows don’t lose, so double glazing is the obvious companion upgrade.
+We compare the two window options in single vs double glazing in NZ, and cover the option that suits an existing joinery frame in our guide to retrofit double glazing in Auckland.
 You can ballpark that side of the spend with our double glazing cost calculator before you commit to a scope.

 For the deeper material specs and independent performance data, BRANZ is the NZ authority on how different insulation products actually perform in our conditions.
 And if you’re renovating a character home specifically, we’ve gone deep on keeping the warmth in without losing the soul of the place in our guide to Auckland villa renovation ideas.